If Your Partner Ever Says These 11 Things, You Should Break Up

 Whether or not they say anything scary like the above comment, it's also important to reconsider a relationship when a partner directs their anger towards you.

-"Individuals who feel that they are being routinely criticized, yelled at, or verbally abused by their partner should consider their options and possibly formulate a safety plan," says Hawkins.
+"Individuals who feel that they are being routinely criticized, yelled at, or verbally abused by their partner should consider their options and possibly formulate a safety plan," Hawkins says.
 "Your partner should not be calling you derogatory names or insulting your character.
 It's not always what you are fighting about, but rather how you fight.
 Couples should evaluate whether they are fighting fair and how their partner treats them in moments of stress."

 7. They Say They Don't Want Kids

 "This is one of those decisions that I highly recommend [couples] discuss before marriage or making a long-term commitment," Hawkins says.
 "Often individuals think they will change their partner's mind and this does not always happen.
 This same logic can be applied for any other major life decision.
 Listen to what your partner is saying."
-Because, even though you may think they'll change their mind, it's not always guaranteed.

 8. They Say They Don't Want To Commit